bitsandbooks/py-fibonacci/readme.md

 ## Using this Repository

-Start from the introductory commit ( bitsandbooks/py-fibonacci@f938ae1e92cbbcc81746187cad161f913c66a885 ) and read the comments at the top of *fibonacci.py* to progress.
+Start from the [introductory commit](https://github.com/bitsandbooks/py-fibonacci/commit/f938ae1e92cbbcc81746187cad161f913c66a885) and read the comments at the top of *fibonacci.py* to progress.

 ## Additional Notes